yanatan16/mongodb-indexing-presentation/README.md

     > db.subunits.find({ rkey: 40 }).hint('my_custom_name'); // indexed!

 - Prefix indexes are optimal secondary indexes.
-- Subset (non-prefix) are non-optimalsecondary indexes that must be hinted.
+- Subset (non-prefix) are non-optimal secondary indexes that must be hinted.
+    - _Note_: The query optimizer will never choose this, but it _does_ work.

+## Multi-key Index

+> Multikey index: Any index with a field that is an array or is contained in an array.

+Examples:

+    { keywords: [ "fibonacci", "sequence", "has", "a", "closed", "form" ] }
+    > db.coll.ensureIndex({ keywords: 1 });

+This index will add a entry for each field in the array!

+    { comments: [
+      { user: "joe", text: "that's great!" },
+      { user: "sam", text: "boo!" } ] }
+    > db.coll.ensureIndex({ 'comments.user': 1 });

+This index will a entry for each `comment.user` for each `comment` in `comments`!

 # Complex Indexing